Trill Williams

 Atrilleon Williams (born December 29, 1999) is an American professional wrestler and former professional football safety.
-As a professional wrestler, he is signed to WWE, where he performs on the Evolve brand under the ring name Trill London.
+As a professional wrestler, he is best known for his tenure in WWE, where he performed under the ring name Trill London.

 Early life

 Williams attended Archbishop Stepinac High School in White Plains, New York.
 He played cornerback, running back and wide receiver in high school.
 As a senior, he was The Journal News Player of the Year.
 Williams committed to Syracuse University to play college football.

 Football career

 Williams played at Syracuse from 2018 to 2020.
 He finished his career with 92 tackles, four interceptions and three touchdowns.
 After playing in the first five games his junior year in 2020, Williams sat out the rest of the season to prepare for the 2021 NFL draft.